Anti inflammatory chili and its active ingredient capsaicin is a step up to better health.

 Choosing the young fruit for your green chili sauce recipe means that it won't be so hot.
 It's early summer now and we have dozens of baby jalapenos; they're not fiery at all yet.

 And, if you want the healing anti inflammatory effects you must include the placenta and pips.

 Jalapenos are not as hot as regular chilis, of course.
 I enjoy a whole one every day.

-Whether it's for their anti inflammatory properties, or to help with control of your blood sugar, or weight loss simply planting a few chili plants in your garden, in amongst the flowers, will significantly improve your health.
+Whether it's for their anti inflammatory chili properties, or to help with control of your blood sugar, or weight loss, simply planting a few chili plants in your garden, in amongst the flowers, will significantly improve your health.
 They will be covered with the bright red fruit for months.
 Believe me, I had two today for lunch.

 The first frost has hit them, but still they soldier on.
 I'll be keeping some seed for the spring planting; the chili family grows like a weed.

 Have I lost weight since eating a chili a day?
 Nope, but with a BMI of 26, I'm not overweight; not really!
 25 is the boundary.

 Have I less pain since consuming anti inflammatory chili?
 Yes, I think so.
 Last year I suffered from a very serious slipped disc; a combination of chiropractic adjustments, lower back exercises, a couple weeks intermittent bedrest fixed the problem angry disc.
 I have no pain.
 Read more at femoral nerve damage.